-If you have some time to spare while traveling, there's a 16-hour ferry connection between Stockholm and Helsinki leaving in the afternoon and arriving the following morning.
-The Viking Line and the Tallink Silja Line ferries both cover Stockholm-Helsinki (and Helsinki-Stockholm), as does the once-a-week St. Peter Line.
-The ferries include onboard services such as bars, restaurants, different types of cabins and duty-free shopping.
-In addition to foot passengers, cars, motorbikes, and bicycles are allowed on the ferries.
+If you have some time to spare while traveling, there's a 17-hour ferry connection between Stockholm and Helsinki leaving in the afternoon and arriving the following morning.
+The Viking Line and the Tallink Silja Line ferries both cover the Stockholm to Helsinki route and the Helsinki to Stockholm route, as does the once-a-week St. Peter Line.
+The ferries include onboard services such as bars, restaurants, different types of cabins, and duty-free shopping.
+You can travel as a foot passenger, but you can also bring cars, motorbikes, and bicycles on the ferries.

-This is a rather cheap way to get from Stockholm to Helsinki or back, albeit not very fast.
-(You could also take a ferry from Stockholm to Åbo, Finland, which takes 10.5 hours, and make your way south to Helsinki from there by bus or car.)
+You can also take a ferry from Stockholm to Åbo, Finland, which takes 10.5 hours, and make your way south to Helsinki from there by bus or car.

 While taking the ferry is a leisurely and fun way to travel between Stockholm and Helsinki, it's not necessarily cheaper than flying—and it's certainly a lot slower.
 Many travelers who choose the ferry opt to do so for the experience.
 However, if you're sharing a cabin and you consider that the price covers your transportation as well as a night of accommodation, the ferry may actually be the most budget-friendly option.

 Though Helsinki and Stockholm are only about 250 miles apart as the crow flies, they're separated by the Baltic Sea.
 That means your options are to drive all around the Gulf of Bothnia—a 1,000-mile journey that takes over 20 hours of driving—or to have your vehicle ferried across the sea to Finland.
 The latter option takes half the amount of time, and for much of the trip, you can just relax on board the ship.